November 15, 2021 | By Brendan Rodenberg

 “When you’re that young, the concept of ‘death’ doesn’t really register, so I thought he would be back,” she said.
 “It didn’t really sink in until I saw him not breathing at the viewing.
 I remember sitting on my mom’s lap and crying once I realized what all this meant.”

 Christian was staying at a friend’s house that night.
-He believes that his parents were trying to protect him at that moment, as he was only told of the accident the next morning.
+He believes that his parents were trying to protect him at that moment, as he was only told of the incident the next morning.

 “The next thing I really remember was my friend’s sister looking at me and saying that I needed to go home.
 The look on her face is burned into my memory,” Christian recalled.
 “My mom got out of the car, and simply said that we lost him.”